 Avocado allows tests to be given tags, which can be used to create test categories.
-With tags set, users can select a subset of the tests found by the test resolver.
+With tags set, users can select a subset of the tests found by the test resolver (also known as test loader).

 To make this feature easier to grasp, let's work with an example: a single Python source code file, named perf.py, that contains both disk and network performance tests: